VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 ### Debugging it

 So, by now you've written a fair amount of code, and I'm sure you've figured out that a bunch of tiny issues can get really annoying.
 Maybe you keep forgetting semicolons, maybe you wrote '=' instead of '==' when doing an equality check, whatever.
-Turns out, there's an easier way to catch these kind of errors and it's available for most languages.
+Turns out, there's an easier way to catch these kinds of errors and it's available for most languages.
 Allow me to introduce you to...

 #### Linting:

 Yeah, it's literally named after the fluff you'd find in your hoodie pockets, but, it's still a super necessary tool.
-A 'Linter' is a [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tool, basically it makes sure you're code is good before you run it.
+A 'Linter' is a [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tool, basically it makes sure your code is good before you run it.
 There's a whole bunch of linters out there.
-As a pretty stupid example, lets look at this python:
+As a pretty stupid example, let's look at this python:

 {{< columns >}}